MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-android-for-work.md

 There are two ways to browse and approve Managed Google Play store apps with Intune:

 1. **Directly in the Intune admin center** - Browse and approve store apps in a view hosted within Intune.
-This opens directly in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and does not require you to reauthenticate with a different account.
+This view opens directly in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and doesn't require you to reauthenticate with a different account.
 2. **In Managed Google Play console** - You can optionally open the Managed Google Play console directly and approve apps there.
 See [Sync a Managed Google Play app with Intune](#sync-a-managed-google-play-app-with-intune) for more information.
-This requires a separate login using the account you used to connect your Intune tenant to Managed Google Play.
+This option requires a separate login using the account you used to connect your Intune tenant to Managed Google Play.

 ### Add a Managed Google Play store app directly in the Microsoft Intune admin center